 - Safety;

 - Quality of Care;

 - Permanency Support;

+1 The word child or children refers to anyone in RBWO care.
+The terms "youth" or "adolescent" refers to those aged 14 years to 21 years.

 - Family Foster Homes;

-&lt;sup>1 The word child or children refers to anyone in RBWO care.
-The terms "youth" or "adolescent" refers to those aged 14 years to 21 years.

-- Child Caring Institutions; and - General Administrative Matters.
+- Child Caring Institutions; and

+- General Administrative Matters.